rachelkyung/MultiScanSec/README.md

 2.This code is designed for educational and research purposes.
 It should be thoroughly tested in a test environment before being used in a production environment.

 3.This tool is used to test specific vulnerabilities, and its use may affect the normal operation of the website.

-If sending requests that include personal information, ensure that the information is securely protected and, if necessary, handled in an encrypted manner.
+4.If sending requests that include personal information, ensure that the information is securely protected and, if necessary, handled in an encrypted manner.

 **Usage**